exercism/kotlin/docs/INSTALLATION.md

 # macOS

 Below are instructions for install using the most common method - using Homebrew.
-If you'd rather, you can also [install on OS X without Homebrew](#installing-on-macos-without-homebrew).
+If you'd rather, you can also [install on macOS without Homebrew](#installing-on-macos-without-homebrew).

 ## Installing